 The good news?
-Workers can choose from many retirement plans, everything from 401(k) plans to IRAs to Simplified Employee Pensions.
+Workers can choose from many retirement plans, from 401(k) plans to IRAs to Simplified Employee Pensions.

 However, no matter what plan your company offers -- or whatever you invest in if you are a self-employed worker -- your job is to maximize your retirement savings during your working years.

-Richard Lichtig, a partner with accounting firm Eisner Amper, recommends that employees take advantage of two investing strategies: dollar cost averaging and maximizing an employer's matching contribution.
+Richard Lichtig, a partner with accounting firm Eisner Amper, recommends that employees take advantage of two investing strategies: dollar-cost averaging and maximizing an employer's matching contribution.

-Lichtig provides an interesting example.
+Lichtig provides a compelling example.
 He cites an employee with a salary of $330,000 a year who wants to contribute $16,500 to the employer's 401(k) plan.
 If the employee contributes is at a 15 percent rate, the employee will have maxed out the $16,500 contribution in April.
 They would have invested $4,125 (or 15% of their monthly salary) from each paycheck from January through April.
 The employer will have made $2,750 in matching contributions.

 Of course, this strategy works best for employees with higher salaries.

-In 2019, workers can contribute $19,000 throughout the year in their 401(k) and 403(b) plans, a $500 increase from 2018.
-The catch-up contribution limit remains the same at $6,000.
+In 2022, workers can contribute $20,500 throughout the year in their 401(k) and 403(b) plans.
+The catch-up contribution limit remains the same at $6,500.

-© Fintactix, LLC 2019
+© Fintactix, LLC 2021